 USDCC sought to collect data on sperm banks across the United States.
 A survey was conducted in which sperm bank websites were reviewed for relevant data and then those data were confirmed via contact with representatives from each bank.

 USDCC wants all recipient parents to have the knowledge necessary to best support their donor conceived child through the unique circumstances that often accompany third-party gamete donation.
 From when and how to tell your child about their genetic origins to connecting with half siblings, we want to equip you with tools for this lifelong journey.

 Parents who want to keep donor conception a secret are usually trying to protect their child from emotional and relationship distress, but secrets are no guarantee of protection.
-In fact, the American Society for Reproductive Medicine (ASRM) states that for the long-term protection of your family, you should disclose donor conception to your child.
+Just as anonymity is hard to protect for a lifetime, genetic information is hard to keep secret for a lifetime.

 The answer is simple: as soon as possible.
 Donor conceived people (DCP) need to know the truth about their conception from birth, or at the very least, prior to age 3.

 Top Image by Aditya Romansa via Unsplash